akumbu22/example-voting-app-kubernetes/README.md

 and modified it to work on the Kubernetes cluster.

+##ANSIBLE INTERVIEW QUESTIONS
-##what is difference between Terraform and ansible?
+what is difference between Terraform and ansible?
 Explain step by step Ansible passwordless configuration with ssh?
 Explain your experience with ansible and it's high level architecture Have you used Terraform and Ansible together?
 How did you integrate them?